 Martina Gmeinder has also performed on stage in Ein Maskenball, Don Pasquale, Hello, Dolly!, Giulio Cesare and Das große Welttheater.

-She has worked with conductors such as Manfred Honeck, Ulf Schirmer, Christian Birnbaum, Mark Mast, János Czifra and Ryan Wigglesworth.
+She has worked with conductors such as Manfred Honeck, Ulf Schirmer, Christian Birnbaum, Mark Mast, János Czifra, Ryan Wigglesworth and Bernard Haitink.

 Martina Gmeinder has studied singing at the Musikuniversität Mozarteum Salzburg/Innsbruck and at the Universität für Musik und darstellende Kunst Wien.
 Some essential artistic impulses have been given to her by Kurt Widmer, Helena Lazarska, Sibylla Rubens, Mariëtte Witteveen, Peter Schreier, Thomas Hampson and Thomas Quasthoff.
 Since 2016 she has been a member of the worldwide celebrated and highly renown choir of the Bayerischer Rundfunk conducted by Howard Arman.